molodkina/books-django-postgresql-app/README.md

 #  Exophonic Writers and Their Books
 ## About the App Service and API

 This is a Python web app using the Django framework and the Azure Database for PostgreSQL relational database service.
-It provides access to my favourite [exophonic](https://en.wiktionary.org/wiki/exophonic) writers and some of the books they've written in their native or second language.
+It provides access to my favourite [exophonic](https://en.wiktionary.org/wiki/exophonic) writers and the books they've written in their native or second language.

 ## Available endpoints